Skip to main content

 How Does Alcohol Disrupt the HPG Axis Command Center?

-The hormonal shifts in are downstream effects of a disruption that begins higher up in the command chain.
+The hormonal shifts in estrogen and progesterone are downstream effects of a disruption that begins higher up in the command chain.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis is exquisitely sensitive to alcohol.
 Alcohol can have a direct suppressive effect on the hypothalamus, reducing the pulsatile release of Gonadotropin-Releasing Hormone (GnRH).

 This dampened signal to the pituitary gland results in a less robust release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 An adequate LH surge is the critical trigger for ovulation.
 When this signal is blunted by alcohol’s influence, it can lead to anovulatory cycles, which are menstrual cycles where no egg is released.